AyoolaBaba/Numerical-Analysis-Methods/chapter2.md

 print("Approximate root:", root)
 ```

+Output:

-iteration has not converged
+Iteration has not converged
 Approximate root: None

-Newton’s method with error tracking that returns a list of absolute errors between the iterates and the exact solution with max 30 iterations.
+This prevents division by zero and highlights how numerical algorithms must guard against unstable conditions.

+### Tracking Error in Newton's Method

+To study convergence behaviour, we record the absolute error between successive iterates (max 30 iterations).

 ```python